RobertTalbert/discretecs/MTH325-Fall2022/design-notes/Lesson level objectives for MTH 325.md

 - Find all parents, children, and siblings of a vertex in a rooted tree
 - Find a spanning tree for a connected graph
 - Find the total weight of a path in a weighted graph
+- Use Dijkstras algorithm to find the shortest path between two vertices in a weighted graph
 - Find a minimal spanning tree in a weighted graph (Prim/Kruskal)
 - Give a proper vertex coloring for a graph
 - Determine the chromatic number of a graph